hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/ordering/2-order_by.md

+---
+title: "Order By"
+metaTitle: 'Order By | Hasura DDN Data Connector Tutorial'
+metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
+---

 Now that we've implemented basic predicates and started to see some test cases passing, we'll now implement basic sorting, and see more of our tests turn green.